 As a result, in collective bargaining, labor and management agreed to address the issue of escalating health care costs by working together to generate cumulative healthcare savings of at least $3.4 billion over the four fiscal years 2015 through 2018, with at least $400 million for fiscal year 2015, $700 million for fiscal year 2016, $1 billion for fiscal year 2017 and $1.3 billion for fiscal year 2018.

-The plan is being accomplished using the Institute for Healthcare Improvement’s “Triple Aim” initiative as its guidepost” –improving the population health, improving the patient experience of care (including quality and satisfaction) and reducing the per capita cost of care.
+The savings initiative is being accomplished using the Institute for Healthcare Improvement’s “Triple Aim” initiative as its guidepost –improving the population health, improving the patient experience of care (including quality and satisfaction) and reducing the per capita cost of care.

 For information on the FY’15 to FY’18 and FY’19 to FY’21 health benefits agreement and details on how the savings are being achieved, please use the links below.